 All members of the school community will share responsibility for monitoring the implementation of this policy.
 Its effectiveness will be evaluated at each annual review.
 The attendance team will prepare a fortnightly report for meetings with the APSO.

-The attendance team will provide a breakdown of children's attendance termly to enable the Senior Leadership Team and APSO complete their termly review of attendance.
+The attendance team will provide a breakdown of children's attendance termly to enable the Senior Leadership Team and Trust to review their procedures.